anders-s-olsen/Mlops_project/reports/README.md

 >
 > Answer:

-We used Cloud build with a trigger for building container images, container registry for having an overview of the images, Vertex AI for training using the container image for training, XXXX for deployment
+We used Cloud build with a trigger for building training container images, container registry for having an overview of the images where also the deployment images were pushed to, Vertex AI for training using the container image for training, and finally we used cloud run for deployment of the prediction image.

 --- question 17 fill here ---